Jazz Composition Courses

 Survey and analysis of music growing out of the bebop jazz era.
 Extensive study of John Coltrane, Miles Davis, Wayne Shorter, and Thelonious Monk.
 Discussion of blues forms and modal harmony used in the 1960s.
 Application of concepts through composition of original music.

-Individualized instruction designed to guide students majoring in jazz composition in the preparation of their graduation projects.
+Individualized instruction designed to guide students majoring in jazz composition in the preparation of the capstone project: the jazz composition senior portfolio.

-Study of the process for creating multiline textures in a given melodic and/or harmonic situation.
-Voice-leading, melodic analysis and embellishment, rhythm, and form.
-Assigned written projects to emphasize the role of contrapuntal practices in arranging.
+Study of the process for creating multilinear textures in a given melodic and/or harmonic situation.
+This course will address issues of voice-leading, melodic analysis and embellishment, rhythm, and form.
+Assigned written projects will emphasize the role of contrapuntal practices in arranging.

 Continuation of CP-361.
 Emphasis on the role that counterpoint plays in jazz composition.

 Monitored and evaluated professional work experience in an environment related to the jazz composition major.
 Placement is limited to situations available from or approved by the Career Center and the Jazz Composition Department chair or designee.
 To apply for an internship, students must visit the Career Center prior to registering.
 Note: Equivalent credit for prior experience is not available due to the requirement of concurrent contract between the employer/supervisor and the college.
 International students in F-1 status must obtain authorization on their Form I-20 from International Student Services prior to beginning and internship.

 A chronological investigation of the music of Duke Ellington and the development of the Ellington Orchestra.
 Through listening and score analysis, students become familiar with various techniques associated with Ellington's unique approach to composition, arranging, and orchestration.